sprax/python/subs/README.md

 lazily re-evaluating each entry only when it is popped seems adequate.
 Cipher words with zero remaining unmapped letters are discarded, naturally, and the heap will re-order itself soon enough.
-7) Repeat steps (4) through (6) until there are no more single-unknown cipher words in the queue.
+5. Repeat steps (2) through (4) until there are no more single-unknown cipher words in the queue.
-8) Using the resulting cipher map, decode the encrypted text.
+6. Using the resulting cipher map, decode the encrypted text.

 Limitations and Possible Enhancements
 -------------------------------------